Handwriting Recognition with Recurrent Neural Networks

 Architectural Choices Made

-• Bidirectional Encoder: Full trajectory is known before decoding — observing both directions yields richer representations
+• Bidirectional Encoder: The full trajectory is known before decoding, so reading in both directions gives richer representations

-• Unidirectional Decoder: Letters generated left-to-right; future letters unknown at decode time — bidirectional would be incoherent
+• Unidirectional Decoder: Letters are generated left-to-right and future letters are unknown at decode time, so bidirectional decoding is not possible

 • No Teacher Forcing: Prevents error propagation; predicted outputs used as next step inputs throughout training